Key Takeaways

 Or, offer punchy success stories from customers who switched to you.
 This format is direct and gives prospects quick, easy-to-digest insights into how others like them benefited.

-These bite-sized success stories highlight why customers switched and what improvements they saw after the switch.
+These bite-sized success stories highlight why customers switched and what improvements they saw after.

-When building competitor comparison landing pages, you must optimize for SEO and conversion at the same time.
+When building competitor comparison landing pages, you need to optimize for SEO and conversion at the same time.
 Start by targeting high-intent keywords like "Competitor vs. Your Brand" or "Competitor Alternatives."
 Place them in the URL, page title, meta description, and H1 for ranking visibility.

-Another key element is structured data.
+Another key element: structured data.
 Google rewards it, especially for comparison tables, which can earn you rich-snippet real estate.
 Tools like Schema.org help you structure tables for better visibility and for answer engine optimization inside AI search.

 Create multiple comparison pages, even if you don't have branded competitive search terms.
 Compare your brand against well-known competitors — Apple's landing page, which compares its iPhone models (e.g., iPhone 13 vs. iPhone 14 vs. iPhone 15), is a strong template.

-Once you've optimized your SEO strategy, make sure you're converting that traffic effectively.
+Once you've optimized your SEO strategy, make sure you're converting that traffic too.

-Use sticky CTAs - a "Try [Your Product] Free" button that stays visible as users scroll.
-It is crucial for keeping your product top-of-mind.
+Use sticky CTAs — a "Try [Your Product] Free" button that stays visible as users scroll.
+It keeps your product top-of-mind without being intrusive.
 Offer a competitor switch incentive like "Get 3 Months Free When You Switch" to nudge users over the line.

-TripleDart uses a persistent "Book a Call" CTA and places it throughout our landing pages.
+TripleDart uses a persistent "Book a Call" CTA placed throughout our landing pages.

-What To Avoid When Building Competitor Comparison Pages
+What Should You Avoid When Building Competitor Comparison Pages?

 If a competitor page feels too pushy, vague, or unfair, visitors won't trust it.
-To make sure your page converts instead of repelling prospects, avoid these common errors.
+These are the four most common errors we see across audits — and how to fix each one.

-A claim like "Competitor X is terrible for customer support" doesn't build trust and creates a negative tone that deters prospects.
+A claim like "Competitor X is terrible for customer support" doesn't build trust.
+It creates a negative tone that deters prospects.
+Instead, frame the comparison factually: "We offer 24/7 customer support, while Competitor X's support hours are limited to business hours."

-With over half of web traffic coming from mobile, your comparison page must load fast and function seamlessly across screen sizes.
+With over half of web traffic coming from mobile, your comparison page must load fast and function well across screen sizes.

 Text, comparison tables, and CTAs all need to work on every device.
 If your page isn't mobile-friendly, your conversions will drop — often in ways Google Analytics masks until you segment by device.